heyjva/support/content/src/connect-zbt-1/about-the-device/connectivity-issues-and-interference.md

 2. Ensure the Home Assistant Connect&nbsp;ZBT-1 is not placed near any of the following devices:
    - USB&nbsp;3.0 devices or hubs
    - External SSDs or HDDs
-   - 2.4&nbsp;GHz WiFi devices, routers, or SBCs such as a Raspberry Pi
+   - 2.4&nbsp;GHz wireless devices, routers, or SBCs such as a Raspberry Pi

 ## Related topics